-The City of Calgary has activated a Bluetooth tracking technology along Deefoot Trail to give Calgarians real-time information about the travel time along Deerfoot Trail during their commute.
+The City of Calgary has activated a Bluetooth tracking technology to give Calgarians real-time travel information during their commute.

 This innovative technology collects publicly available information from Bluetooth devices and estimates travel times and congestion.
-These times are then displayed on electronic signs at key locations along the freeway.
+These times are then displayed on electronic signs at key locations.

 Bluetooth detection sign with estimated travel times